 - Gain talents to work as a successful Commercial/Contract Manager

 Total Course Fee

 - Single Registration is only £1,090 per participant

 - Group Registration is only £1,030 per participant

 Minimum three candidates are required for a group registration.
-We don’t charge VAT.
+All costs are subject to VAT.
 The Course Fee excludes overnight hotel stay.